Oklahoma Water Survey Events

 The Oklahoma Water Survey serves as the focal point and catalyst for the University of Oklahoma’s wide and deep expertise in research, outreach, and education in water topics.
 With core foci in the areas of monitoring, outreach, research, and education, the goal of the Oklahoma Water Survey is to study the state’s water resources and to collect, analyze, interpret and disseminate research-based information about the water issues facing our state to industry professionals, governments, students, researchers, businesses, organizations, teachers, citizens, and other interested stakeholders.
 The Oklahoma Water Survey is affiliated with four other natural-resource state surveys (Archeological, Biological, Climatological and Geological) as part of the new Corix Plains Institute at the University of Oklahoma.

 The University of Oklahoma is committed to providing leadership to help solve the challenges facing our state's water resources.
 The Oklahoma Water Survey was created to assist the people of Oklahoma through dissemination of research-based information.
 OKH2O was born of these ideals, but is more than just a brand and the Oklahoma Water Survey is more than just a typical university water institute.
 OKH2O represents a desire and passion to do something every day to protect and enhance Oklahoma Water (OKH20), our state's most precious resource and all that it represents--environmentally, economically, and culturally--for all Oklahomans.

-Access the Oklahoma Water Survey's new Data portal below:
+Access the Oklahoma Water Survey's Workshop and Data portals below: